milanvdmaaten/portfolio/content/blog/hello-world/index.md

     images:
       - image: desktop.png
         alt: description test
+  - type: textBlock
+    title: Challenge
+    body: >-
+      ## UX interviews

+      There are several challenges we faced during this project.
+First, the tool is not very user friendly, a lot of functionalities are spread over the tool without any hierarchy.
+Next to that, the visual style of Roomplanner doesn't fit the style of the webshops.
+Finally, the relevance for webshops to embed Roomplanner within their webshop is to generate leads.
+However, users don't see the point of leaving behind their email adress.

+      In order to solve these challenges we conducted user interviews, and improved the design based on the insights.
+  - type: textBlock
+    title: Solutions
+    body: >-
+      ## Adding step 1 to the step indicator

+      When opening Roomplanner, users pick a room type which is followed by step 2: selecting a room shape.
+A step indicator shows the current step to the user.
+However, this indicator is missing at step 1, which implies the user starts at step 2.
+That's why we added the step indicator to step 1 as well.
 ---

 This is my first post on my new fake blog!
 How exciting!